-\subsection{RL environment setup}
+\subsubsection{RL Environment Setup}

-Aligned with previously outlined MAPF and PMDO problems, we consider a discrete 2D 4-connected gridworld environment where the size of each agent, goal, and obstacle is one grid cell.
-Each agent can take a discrete action at every timestep, which includes moving one unit towards any of the four cardinal directions or staying still.
-The agents' actions are executed synchronously, with collision checks conducted subsequently to the execution of all actions.
-Actions resulting in collisions with hard obstacles or exceeding world boundaries are classified as invalid.
+Aligned with previously outlined MAPF and PMDO problems, we consider a discrete 2D 4-neighbor grid environment where the size of each agent, goal, and obstacle is one grid cell.
+The agents' actions that result in collisions with hard obstacles or exceed world boundaries are classified as invalid.
 Only valid actions are sampled during training and evaluation, and an additional supervised loss is added to the overall MARL loss to reduce the probability of choosing invalid actions.

-We initially establish a MAPF task comprising $m$ agents, assigning each a unique start and a corresponding goal position.
-Using PP+SIPPS to compute the initial path set $P$ for the $m$ agents.
+We initially establish a MAPF task comprising $m$ agents, and use PP+SIPPS to compute the initial path set $P$ for these agents.
 Subsequently, a subset of agents is selected, and during the training phase of the MARL model, we keep the subset size $n$ (i.e., the neighborhood size) to 8.
-The PMDO re-planning task is then formulated by designating the chosen subset as the controlled agents of the MARL model, while the remaining agents act as soft obstacles.
+The PMDO replanning task is then formulated by designating the chosen subset as the controlled agents of the MARL model while the remaining agents act as soft obstacles.
 Throughout the remainder of this section, we refer to the selected agents simply as agents and to the others as soft obstacles.
-A training episode terminates either when all agents are on goal at the end of a timestep (the timestep is higher than the maximum length of the soft obstacle trajectories) or when the episode reaches the pre-defined timestep limit.
+A training episode terminates either when all agents are on goal at the end of a timestep (and the timestep is larger than the maximum length of the soft obstacle paths) or when the episode reaches the pre-defined timestep limit.

-\subsection{Observation and reward}
+\subsubsection{Observation and Reward}

 Aligned with previous works~\cite{sartoretti2019primal}, the environment is assumed to be partially observable for each agent, restricting it to only access information within its self-centered field of view (FoV).
 This assumption enables the trained policy to scale to arbitrary world sizes while fixing the input dimensions of the neural network.
-The FoV contains global spatial and temporal information derived from the complete map structure and past/predicted trajectories of all soft obstacles and other agents.